 Wireless Internet access is available in both libraries.

-The library collection contains over 1.8 million items, includes 518,000 printed books and 1,500,000 electronic books.
+The library collection contains almost 2 million items, includes 518,000 printed books and 1,500,000 electronic books.
 The library subscribes to 216 print journals from the USA and Europe and provides electronic access to over 100,000 e-journals. $3 million is spent